oasisprotocol/oasis-sdk/docs/runtime/prerequisites.md

 # Prerequisites

-This section will guide you how to install the software required for developing a runtime and client using the Oasis SDK.
+This chapter will show you how to install the software required for developing a runtime and client using the Oasis SDK.
 After successfully completing all the described steps you will be able to start building your first runtime!

-If you already have everything set up, feel free to skip to the [next section](minimal-runtime.md).
+If you already have everything set up, feel free to skip to the [next chapter](minimal-runtime.md).

 ## Environment Setup